Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Some important observations and discussions

 \subsection{COE and CUE correspondence: Gunson's result}

-In this subsection, we want to reproduce the theorem relating COE and CUE as mentioned in the Sec. \ref{sec:Introduction} using HOS as the statistical measure and present it here.
+In this subsection, we want to reproduce the theorem relating COE and CUE as mentioned in the Sec. \ref{sec:Introduction} using HOS as the fluctuation measure and present it here.
 This study will act as an extra validation to confirm the correctness of our computations and can help in examining the behavior, especially at higher $k$.
 We have tabulated the results in Table~\ref{Table:GunsonResulttable}, and some of them are plotted in Figs.~\ref{fig: cue_s_1} and \ref{fig: cue_s_2}.
-By analyzing these results, we find that there is a good agreement between the results (obtained $\beta'$) of CUE and the $m=2$ case of COE.
+By analyzing these results, we find that there is a good agreement between the results (obtained $\beta'$) of CUE ($m= 1$) and COE ($m= 2$).
 But, for some cases of higher $k$, they differ from each other by $\pm 1$ or $\pm 2$ as far as our results are concerned, despite the analytical result proved at the level of the jpdf of the eigenvalues.

-But, here we find that in the case of CUE, up to $k=2$ both spacings and ratios obey the scaling relation Eq.~(\ref{Eq:ScalingRelation1}), and the ratios follow the same relation for a bit larger $k$ than the spacings.
-But as $k$ increases, we can see that the $\beta'$ for ratios are found to be highly deviated from the scaling relation than the corresponding spacings.
-And the deviation among spacings and ratios increases with $k$.
-Here, we can also see that $N$ has little effect on the obtained results (HOS and HOSR) of CUE.
-Similar behaviors are observed in the $m=1$ case of COE (refer to Sec.~\ref{subsec:DimAnalysis}).
-We have also studied the same for the $m=1$ case of GUE (not shown here), and the behaviors are of a similar kind as those of the $m=1$ case of GOE.
+But, here we find that in the case of CUE, up to $k= 2$ the distributions of spacing obey the scaling relation Eq.~(\ref{Eq:ScalingRelation1}), and the ratio follow the same relation for a bit larger $k$ than the spacings.
+But as $k$ increases, we can see that the $\beta'$ for ratio are found to be highly deviated from the scaling relation than the corresponding spacings.
+And the deviation among the results corresponding to spacing and ratio increases with $k$.
+Here, we can also see that $N$ has little effect on the obtained results ($\beta'$ for HOS and HOSR distributions) of CUE (refer Table~\ref{Table:GunsonResulttable}).
+Similar behaviors are observed in the $m= 1$ case of COE (refer to Sec.~\ref{subsec:DimAnalysis}).
+We have also studied the same for the $m= 1$ case of GUE (not shown here), and the behaviors are of a similar kind as those of the $m = 1$ case of GOE.